latex3/luaotfload/doc/luaotfload.conf.rst

 the font name index in Luaotfload 2.4 the performance difference between the cached and uncached lookups should be marginal.)

+When luaotfload is used in ``DVI`` mode, the ``default_dvi_driver`` option determines how OpenType fonts are represented in the DVI output.
+In most cases the default value ``dvisvgm`` should be set, it uses a format supported by multiple backends including ``dvipdfmx`` and ``dvisvgm`` which uses GIDs to identify characters.
+Setting this to ``xdvipsk`` uses an unstable internal format instead which will change depending on the luaotfload, engine, or font version.
+No one should rely on the mapping between DVI character codes and font glyphs in this mode unless they tightly control all involved versions and are deeply familiar with the implementation.

 FILES
 =======================================================================